anonympins/fingerprint/doc/peer_threatslists.md

 Federated sharing relies on the following principles:
 1. **Total Anonymity**: Only the public key $y$ (a mathematical hash derived from the Schnorr zero-knowledge proof) is propagated.
 IP addresses and browsing history never leave the origin server.
-2. **Non-repudiation and Integrity**: All communications between peers are cryptographically signed using a shared federation secret key (`federationSecret`).
+2. **Non-repudiation and Integrity**: All communications between peers are cryptographically signed using Ed25519 asymmetric key pairs (which are generated automatically on-load by default).
+This eliminates the need to manually sync or share symmetric secrets across nodes.
 3. **Replay Resistance**: Each synchronization message includes a timestamp in milliseconds combined with a strict clock drift verification (max.
 5 minutes).

 ---